 - To organize or represent members to communicate and exchange with regional and global inter-governmental and non-governmental financial cooperation organizations, voice out the interest of the region, contribute regional wisdom and solutions, thus building an engagement platform for international financial governance.

 In terms of organizational structure, AFCA is composed of the General Meeting, the Board of Directors, the Executive Board, the Board of Supervisors, and the Secretariat.
-The first Board of Directors consists of 48 directors, the first Executive Board has 26 vice chairmen, and the first Board of Supervisors has 10 supervisors.
+The second term of Board of Directors consists of 59 members, the second term of Executive Board has 21 members, and the second term of Board of Supervisors has 9 members.